 - Mr Masahiko Oshima, appointed as a Director on 13 August 2013, is the Chief Executive Officer.
-Mr Oshima is a director of two other SMBC Group companies and is a Managing Director of SMBC. - Mr Takayuki Inoue, appointed as a Director on 16 May 2014, is the General Manager of Credit Department, which has responsibility for the Bank's credit sanctioning activities.
-Mr Inoue holds no other directorships. - Mr Ian Jameson, appointed as a Director on 1 December 2011, is the Bank's European General Counsel.
+Mr Oshima is a director of three other SMBC Group companies and is a Managing Director of SMBC.
+He is also a non-executive director of the Association of Foreign Banks and the Japanese Chamber of Commerce and Industry in the United Kingdom. - Mr Takayuki Inoue, appointed as a Director on 16 May 2014, is the General Manager of Credit Department, which has responsibility for the Bank's credit sanctioning activities.
+Mr Inoue holds no other directorships. - Mr Ian Jameson, appointed as a Director on 1 December 2011, is the Bank's General Counsel, EMEA.
 He is also Co-General Manager of the Bank's Planning Department Legal & Compliance Department.
 Mr Jameson is a director of one other SMBC Group company. - Mr Keiichiro Nakamura, appointed as a Director on 2 April 2012, is the Chief Operating Officer and General Manager of Planning Department, which has responsibility for the following activities: corporate planning, human resources, financial reporting and information systems.
-Mr Nakamura holds no other directorships. - Mr Stanislas Roger, appointed as a Director on 29 April 2015, is Deputy Chief Executive Officer responsible for overseeing maritime asset finance, aircraft finance and specialised products.
-He is also General Manager of Maritime Asset Finance Department and Global Aircraft Finance Department.
+Mr Nakamura is a director of two other SMBC Group companies. - Mr Stanislas Roger, appointed as a Director on 29 April 2015, is Deputy Chief Executive Officer and is the General Manager of Global Aviation and Maritime Finance Department.
 Mr Roger is a Director of SMBC.
-Mr Roger holds no other directorships. - Mr Masaaki Sasai, appointed as a Director on 30 June 2015, is Deputy Chief Executive Officer responsible for overseeing the structured finance and international finance businesses.
-Mr Sasai is also a Director of SMBC.
-Mr Sasai holds no other directorships.
+Mr Roger holds no other directorships.